FarronF/limerick-council-meetings/meetings/2025/04/02-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Meeting of the Municipal District of Newcastle West - 5th March 2025.md

 The Meetings Administrator stated that, in line with Part 15 of the Local Government Act,

-2001, as amended, and the Code of Conduct, she was inviting those present to notify the--- 2
+2001, as amended, and the Code of Conduct, she was inviting those present to notify the
+---
+2

 Cathoairleach of any declaration of interest in any item due for discussion at the Meeting.
 No